Understanding Executive Function: What It Is and Why It Matters

 Everyday Refinement Tactics

-The "Three Piles" Approach: Sort tasks into "Keep," "Delete," and "Clarify" categories as a first pass.
-This creates momentum by quickly identifying items that need no further attention versus those requiring more work.
+The "Three Piles" Approach: Sort backlog tasks into "Keep," "Delete," and "Clarify" categories as a first pass.
+This creates momentum by helping you quickly identify and separate items that need no further attention from those requiring updating.

 The "2-Minute Touch" Rule: For each backlog item, spend no more than 2 minutes deciding its fate.
-This prevents you from getting stuck in perfectionism while still allowing for enough attention so that you end up making thoughtful decisions.
+This prevents you from getting stuck in perfectionistic loops while still allowing you to give the updating task enough attention so that you end up making thoughtful decisions.
 If a task requires more than 2 minutes to clarify, flag it and come back later to give it deeper attention.

 Knowing When Deeper Refinement Is Needed